Victor/Victoria: Plot

 After Norma attacks King during a quarrel, he sends her back to the United States.
 Determined to uncover the truth, King sneaks into Victoria and Toddy's suite and confirms his suspicion when he spies her getting into the bath.
 In Chicago, Norma, angry over being dumped, tells King's business partner Sal Andretti that King is having an affair with a man.
 King invites Victoria, Toddy and Cassell to Chez Lui.
 Another fight breaks out.
 Squash, Cassell, and Toddy are arrested, along with many of the club clientele, but King and Victoria escape.
 King kisses Victoria, pretending that he does not care about her assumed gender.

 Squash returns to the suite and catches him in bed with Victoria.
 King tries to explain, but then Squash reveals that he himself is gay.
 Victoria and King argue over whether or not the relationship could work and Victoria discovers that King is not really a gangster but someone who pretends to be to stay in the nightclub business.
 Both he and Victoria are pretending to be something they are not.
 Victoria returns to her room and finds Squash in bed with Toddy.

 Meanwhile, Labisse hires private investigator Charles Bovin to tail Victor.
 Victoria and King attempt to live together, but keeping up her deception strains the relationship, and King eventually ends it.
 At the same time that Victoria decides to give up the Victor persona to be with King, Sal arrives and demands that King transfer his share of the business to Sal for a fraction of what it is actually worth.
 Squash tells Victoria what is happening, and she shows Norma that she is really a woman, saving King's stake.

 That night at the club, Cassell tells Toddy and Victoria that Labisse lodged a police complaint against him and "Victor" for perpetrating a public fraud.
-After checking for himself, the inspector tells Labisse that the performer he saw in the room, after opening the door, is a man and accuses Labisse for being a idiot.
+After checking for himself, the inspector tells Labisse that the performer he saw in the room is a man and accuses Labisse of being an idiot.
 Victoria joins King in the club as her real self.
 The announcer says that Victor will perform, but instead of Victoria, Toddy masquerades as "Victor".
-After an intentionally disastrous performance of "The Shady Dame From Seville," Toddy claims that this is his last performance.
+After an intentionally disastrous performance of "The Shady Dame from Seville", Toddy claims that this is his last performance.